GSA/digitalgov.gov/content/posts/2013-09-17-digital-analytics-program-goes-to-the-moon.md

 url: /2013/09/17/digital-analytics-program-goes-to-the-moon/
 date: 2013-09-17 12:39:20 -0400
 title: Digital Analytics Program Goes To The Moon!
-summary: '&nbsp; On Feb.
+summary: '  On Feb.
 15, 2013, a meteor weighing 10,000 metric tons exploded 14 miles above Chelyabinsk, Russia.
 Users flocked to NASA.gov for info, and we spiked to nearly 12 million page views that day, ~16 times the daily average.
 Our real-time analytics showed over 300,000 active visitors on'
 authors:
   - jim-wilson
 categories: